• Skip to primary navigation

 Chill unbaked cookies in the fridge

-Placing the lined baking sheets with cookies in the fridge for 10 minutes chill time before baking will help the cookies keep their shape in the hot oven.
+Placing the lined baking sheets with cookies in the fridge for 10 minutes to chill time before baking will help the cookies keep their shape in the hot oven.

 Storage